Sarath-peddireddy/BankComplaints_DistilbertFIneTuned/README.md

 Bank Complaints Classification Using DistilBERT Project Overview
-This project demonstrates the fine-tuning of DistilBERT (a smaller, faster version of BERT) for classifying Bank Complaints using Natural Language Processing (NLP).
+This project demonstrates fine-tuning of DistilBERT (a smaller, faster version of BERT) for classifying Bank Complaints using Natural Language Processing (NLP).
 The model was trained on a dataset containing various customer complaints and their corresponding classifications.

 Key Features
 Model: DistilBERT (pre-trained on English corpus)